Azure/dev-spaces/README.md

-# VS Connected Environment
+# Azure Dev Spaces
-VSCE is an Azure developer service that helps teams develop with speed on Kubernetes.
-[Sign up for the private preview.](https://aka.ms/signup-vsce)
+AZDS is an Azure developer service that helps teams develop with speed on Kubernetes.
+[Sign up for the private preview.](https://aka.ms/signup-azds)

 # Purpose of this repository
-This source repository primarily hosts *VSCE code samples* to support product guides, as well as provide high-level insight into our product roadmap.
-Product documentation is hosted here: http://aka.ms/get-vsce.
+This source repository primarily hosts *AZDS code samples* to support product guides, as well as provide high-level insight into our product roadmap.
+Product documentation is hosted here: http://aka.ms/get-azds.

 # Contributing